rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 </build>
 ```

-At the end of the article, we'll share the whole `pom.xml` file for your reference.

 Once we have set up the project, we can start writing some code to explore structured concurrency in Java.
-In detail, we need an example to work with.
-This time, we'll take as an example the interaction with GitHub APIs (or at least, a simplified version of them).
+We need an example to work with in detail.
+This time, we'll take the interaction with GitHub APIs (or at least a simplified version of them) as an example.
 So, without further ado, let's start writing some code.

-## 2. The problem with concurrency
+## 2. The Problem with Concurrency

 We'll model the retrieval of the information needed to display the repositories of a GitHub user with some other data of the user itself.
 The final data structure we want to make available is the following: